The Getty

 If a required citation is not already included in the Source authority, create a citation for the source.

-Sources include published bibliographic materials, Web sites, archival documents, unpublished manuscripts, inscriptions on the work, and references to verbal opinions expressed by scholars or subject experts.
+Sources include published bibliographic materials, Web sites, archival documents, unpublished manuscripts, inscriptions on the work, and references to verbal opinions expressed by scholars or other subject experts.

 4.3.1.1